 The Kingsbury Water Park 10k – Sunday the 29th November 2015 10.30 a.m. £18 standard Entry, £16 Club Runner.

 Event starts in 4 months, 22 days, 9 hours, 5 minutes, 38 seconds

 The 10k is an approximate distance due to the nature of the course and is a two lap race following a route that is mainly off road through magnificent scenery.
 Two laps of footpaths, grass tracks and a short tarmac section twisting around the lakes and pools of the water park, with a section alongside the river.
 Race start time is 10.30am.

 The Xtreme Challenge – Sunday 7th Feb 2016 10.30am – Catton Hall, Staffordshire

 Voted in top 4 adventure races by Runners World in 2012.

-The venue is Catton Hall Estate once again and this 10k Xtreme Challenge is a different level of cross country running with natural obstacles, man made obstacles, water features, electric fences, smoke bombs, cargo netting and all with beautiful views of the local countryside.
+The traffic-free 10k Xtreme Challenge is a different level of cross country running with natural obstacles, man made obstacles, water features, electric fences, smoke bombs, cargo netting and all with beautiful views of the local countryside.

 Catton Hall is a private country house with acres of parkland along the River Trent, a perfect location for large outdoor events, music festivals, caravan rallies, equestrian events, mountain bike rallies as well as corporate hospitality, team building days, and product launches.